l1siki-dev/okinawa_gametheory/README.md

 * "Ryukyu Kingdom was a great trader."
 * "Ryukyu Kingdom was a utopia."

-These "Beautiful Ryukyu Kingdom" stories are all lies.
-It's a fantasy.
+These "Beautiful Ryukyu Kingdom" stories are all fantasy.

 * It was not peaceful
 * It was not a great trader